Martingale Transports and Monge Maps: Concluding remarks

-Going back to transports on~$\R$, let us turn to a different generalization, namely the constraint.
+\paragraph{Denseness results under different constraints.} Going back to transports on~$\R$, let us turn to a different generalization, namely the constraint.
 We have seen that martingale transports typically do not admit Monge maps in the forward direction and that the left-curtain transport is supported on the union of two graphs.
 These facts are due to the martingale constraint.
 Similar phenomena arise for other constraints, in particular the supermartingale constraint $\E[Y|X]\leq X$ of \cite{NS18}, \cite{BayraktarDengNorgilas.21,BayraktarDengNorgilas.22} and the directional constraint $X\leq Y$ of \cite{NW22}.
+A supermartingale coupling between $\mu$ and $\nu$ exists if and only if $\mu\leq_{\rm cd}\nu$ (meaning that $\int\phi\,\d\mu\leq \int\phi\,\d\nu$ for all convex decreasing $\phi$), and a coupling $(X,Y)$ of $\mu$ and $\nu$ satisfying the directional constraint $X\leq Y$ exists if and only if $\mu\leq_{\rm st}\nu$ (meaning that their cdfs satisfy $F_\mu\geq F_\nu$).
 We speculate that, in analogy with Theorem~\ref{th:dense}, the set of constrained (backward) Monge transports is dense also in those settings, and possibly for other constraints.

+\begin{conjecture} Let $\mu\leq_{\rm cd}\nu$ with $\nu$ atomless.
+Then the set of (backward) Monge supermartingale couplings is weakly dense in the set of supermartingale couplings between $\mu$ and $\nu$. \end{conjecture}